NIMO: a Nonlinear Interpretable MOdel: Proposed approach

 \subsection{A Nonlinear Interpretable Model}

-\paragraph{Model definition} Let $X\in\R^{n\times d}$ be $n$ $d$-dimensional observations and let $\y\in\R^n$ be the targets.
+\paragraph{Model definition} Let $X\in\R^{n\times d}$ be $n$ observations with $d$ dimensions and let $\y\in\R^n$ be the targets.
 In the following, we assume the data $X$ to be standardized, i.e. that each feature has zero mean and unit standard deviation.
-A linear model is simply defined by the linear coefficients $\B\in\R^d$ and a bias term $\beta_0\in\R$ as $y_i\approx \beta_0 + \sum_{j=1}^d x_j \beta_j$.
-In linear models the coefficient $\beta_j$ is a proxy for the importance of the $j$-th feature.
-More precisely, the linear coefficient $\beta_j$ can be interpreted as the additive effect of the $j$-th feature on the output with all other variables at baseline level.
-The idea behind our approach is to maintain the interpretability of global linear coefficients while allowing for individual nonlinear corrections to the linear predictions.
-In order to accomplish this, we define our approach starting from a linear model and by multiplying the linear coefficients $\beta_j$ by a nonlinear correction term $h_j$ that depends on the individual data point $\x$.
-The model is defined as follows:
+A linear regression model is simply defined as $y = \beta_0 + \sum_{j=1}^d x_j \beta_j$.
+In linear models the coefficient $\beta_j$ can be interpreted as the \textbf{additive effect} of the $j$-th feature on the output when all other feature values remain fixed.
+The idea of our model is to maintain the intelligible global interpretation \textbf{at the population level} while allowing for local explanations \textbf{at the per-instance level}.
+To do so, we define our approach starting from a linear model and multiplying the linear coefficients $\beta_j$ by a nonlinear correction term $h_j$ that depends on the data point $\x$:

-where $\xj$ is the vector $\x$ without the $j$-th component and where $g_{\u_j}:\R^{d-1} \mapsto \R$ are $d$ different neural networks, each parametrized by $\u_j$.
+where $\xj$ is the vector $\x$ without the $j$-th component and $g_{\u_j}(\cdot)$ are $d$ different scalar-valued functions defined by neural networks, each parametrized by $\u_j$.
 We provide an illustration of the proposed approach in Figure~\ref{fig:model}.
-To make sure that our model in Eq.~\eqref{eq:nimo_model_definition} fulfills the intended interpretability we took care of three aspects. \textbf{First}, the network $g_{\u_j}$ needs to act as a non-linear correction to the linear prediction.
-This is easily achieved by designing the neural network as an additive contribution to the linear prediction.
-We multiply the coefficient $\beta_j$ by $h_j=1+g_{\u_j}$, which renders the additive effect: $f(\x)= \beta_0 + \sum_{j=1}^d x_j\beta_j + \sum_{j=1}^d x_j\beta_j g_{\u_j}(\xj)$. \textbf{Second}, the neural network $g_{\u_j}$ cannot depend on the $j$-th feature itself.
-Otherwise, $x_j$ would contribute to the prediction not only through the linear term $\beta_j$ but also through the network itself, which would change the behavior and interpretation of the coefficient $\beta_j$. \textbf{Third}, we make sure that the non-linear contribution coming from the neural network keeps the feature at baseline level (as in the linear part), i.e. $g_{\u_j}(\xj=\bm{0})=\bm{0}$.
-It is easy to see that when $\xj=\bm{0}$ the model reduces to classical linear regression.
+Due to the specific design of our model, it exhibits the following properties. \textbf{First}, by explicitly excluding the $j$-th feature as input of the neural network, i.e. $g_{\u_j}(\xj)$, $x_j$ contributes to the prediction only through the linear term $\beta_j$, preserving the behavior and interpretation of the coefficient $\beta_j$. \textbf{Second}, as we assume the data is standardized, the mean value of the features is zero.
+Therefore, since by construction $g_{\u_j}(\mathbf{0}) = 0$, when all other features are fixed at the mean value (i.e. at zero), the model reduces to a linear model.
+In other words, the marginal effect of feature $j$ is exactly $\beta_j$, as in a purely linear model.
+This ensures that the nonlinear correction term does not alter the global interpretability of the linear coefficients.